Link copied to your clipboard

 With a home equity loan, you’ll receive a lump sum of cash upfront and be able to use it in any way you wish.
 Due to its fixed rate, you’ll enjoy predictable payments that you can easily budget for in advance.

 To qualify for a home equity loan, you should have a minimum credit score of 680 and a debt-to-income ratio of no more than 43%.
-It’s also important that you own at least 16% of the equity in your home.
+It’s also important that you own at least 15% to 20% of the equity in your home.

 Home equity lines of credit (HELOCs)

-Home equity lines of credit or HELOCs are similar to credit cards.
+Home equity lines of credit, or HELOCs, are similar to credit cards.
 They’re revolving lines of credit you can use to cover a variety of expenses.
 Once you’re approved for a HELOC, you may withdraw funds as much or as little as you’d like, up to your set credit limit.
 You’ll only pay interest on the amount you borrow.
-Most HELOC lenders look for a credit score of at least 670 and 15% to 20% home equity in your home.
+Most HELOC lenders look for a credit score of at least 680 and 15% to 20% home equity in your home.

 If you opt for a HELOC, you may lock in flexible repayment terms and might be able to claim tax-deductible interest.
-On the downside, you risk losing your home if you don’t repay your HELOC and your interest rate may be variable, meaning it can increase over time.
+On the downside, your interest rate may be variable, meaning it can increase over time.
 Also, if you overborrow, you may find yourself in a cycle of debt.

-Home Equity Investments (HEIs) offer a lump sum of cash without any restrictions or a monthly payment in exchange for a portion of your home’s future appreciation.
-If you go with a HEI, you’ll repay the amount you borrow plus a small percentage of your home’s future appreciation at any time during a 30-year term.
+Home equity investments (HEIs) offer a lump sum of cash without any restrictions or a monthly payment in exchange for a portion of your home’s future appreciation.
+If you go with an HEI, you’ll repay the amount you borrow plus a small percentage of your home’s future appreciation at any time during a 30-year term.
 You may do this through a home sale, refinance, or another funding source.

 An HEI comes with many benefits like a lump sum payout, no monthly payments or prepayment penalties, and no income requirements.
-However, you do need a credit score above 500 and the DTI requirement will depend on your credit score.
+However, you do need a credit score above 500 and sufficient equity to qualify.

-If you choose to take out an HEI, the funds will pay off your first equity financing product and you pocket the difference.
+If you choose to take out an HEI, the funds will pay off your first equity financing product (home equity loan, HELOC, or even another HEI) and you pocket the difference.
 Then, your 30-year repayment term, with no monthly payments, begins.
-Learn more about HEIs here.

 multiple-helocs